mundialis/docker-arcsi/README.md

 # docker-arcsi
-A Docker image packaging Dr Pete Buntings Python Atmospheric and Radiometric Correction of Satellite Imagery (ARCSI) software (https://www.arcsi.remotesensing.info/).
+A Docker image packaging Dr Pete Buntings Python Atmospheric and Radiometric Correction of Satellite Imagery (ARCSI) software (https://www.arcsi.remotesensing.info/ and https://github.com/remotesensinginfo/arcsi).

 This image is based on the official continuumio miniconda3 release with Python 3.5, minimal optimisation and installation of arcsi + dependencies using the conda package manager.
 Paths and Debian libraries required for proper functioning of ARCSI are updated.